 A person who has earned a master's degree of at least 240 ECTS credits of which at least 60 ECTS cr are studies at master's level, or who in some other way in the country or abroad has acquired largely equivalent knowledge has general eligibility for admission.
-If there are special reasons for doing so, the faculty board may grant an individual applicant exemption from the general eligibility (Higher Education Ordinance, Ch.6).
+If there are special reasons for doing so, the higher education institution may grant an individual applicant exemption from the general eligibility (Higher Education Ordinance, Ch.7, § 39).

-3.2.
-Special eligibility
+3.2 Special eligibility

-A person who has completed courses in media and communication studies totalling 90 ECTS cr corresponding to three progression levels has special eligibility for admission to doctoral studies in media and communication studies.
-A person who has acquired equivalent qualifications in some other way in the country or abroad also has special eligibility.
+A person who has completed courses in social work or related field totalling at least 120 ECTS cr, of which 30 ECTS cr are Master-level credits and include a degree project of 15 ECTS cr. has special eligibility for admission to doctoral studies in social work.
+A person who in some other way in the country or abroad has acquired equivalent knowledge also has special eligibility.